Skilling vs selftrade, Who's The Best?

 selftrade and Skilling Mobile App Comparison

-As more and more traders and investors use their smartphones for trading, it is increasingly important that brokers offer easy-to-use apps that can deliver the same services as desktop platforms.
+It is becoming increasingly important for brokers to offer simple-to-use apps that provide the same services as desktop platforms.

-We rate overall the user-friendliness of the apps as better than average.
+Overall, we rate the user-friendliness of the apps as better than average.

 Search Functions